 Q: Is keeping saltwater fish harder than freshwater fish?

 Saltwater fish keeping is only slightly more difficult than keeping freshwater.
 It still comes down to keeping the chemistry at their proper levels.
 If you keep the chemistry healthy then it keeps the fish healthy.
 There is a couple unique pieces of equipment that saltwater requires, that freshwater does not, for example a protein skimmer.
-Another key ingredient to a sucessful saltwater tank is patience (slow and steady wins the race!) and dont forget your quarantine tank.
+Another key ingredient to a successful saltwater tank is patience (slow and steady wins the race!) and don't forget your quarantine tank.